3 Design Thinking Initiatives Every Company Should Be Leading

 This initiative is about getting leadership to fund and incubate the company that will put you out of business.
 It starts with asking two simple questions:

 First, where is disruption coming from in your industry?
-We conducted research with Fortune 500 and global companies like State Farm, Intuit, Honeywell, REI and GE Healthcare, and we got responses ranging from fintech innovators to online retail to augmented reality.
+We conducted research with Fortune 500 and global companies like State Farm, Intuit, Honeywell, REI and GE Healthcare, and we got responses ranging from e-payments and robo-investing to subscription retail and AI-powered logistics, pharma and business services.
 It’s clear that organizations can readily recognize the disruptions around them.
 But how many are taking action right now to future-proof their organization?

 Second, what is your biggest vulnerability in the customer journey?
 The majority of disruptive new companies and start-ups today were born out of identifying a low point in the customer experience.
 Imagine if the companies they disrupted had been honest with themselves and gotten ahead of the turning tide?
 You don’t have to wait for a new business to crop up – you can start building it yourself.
 From within your own company.